Interview with Dyon van Vreumingen: First PhD Graduate Funded by QDNL’s Startimpuls

 It feels great to be a doctor after four years of work!
 I'm very happy with the achievement.
 Of course, no PhD is always easy, but all the people at QuSoft and the VU quantum chemistry group made it a journey well worth remembering.

-Your dissertation focuses on "Strategies for adiabatic state preparation of quantum many-body systems."
-Could you give us a brief summary of your research?
+About your dissertation—could you give us a brief summary of your research?

 Quantum many-body systems consist of multiple atomic-scale objects (such as atoms and electrons), including molecules and materials.
 These objects follow the laws of quantum mechanics, and to understand such a system, we need to determine its "wave function" or "quantum state" at a particular energy—often the lowest possible energy.